Apply to Graduate School at UNH

 With our online application process, applying is easy and convenient.
 The online application form is for anyone interested in applying to a degree or a certificate program, including both United States and international citizens, although international citizens will need to complete our pre-application process first.

-- Review the programs of study for deadlines and requirements
+- Review our programs of study for deadlines, semesters open to applications and required supporting documents.

 - Use the Online Application Form to create an on-line application account.